Configure Wi-Fi encryption

 - WEP: Deprecated, insecure, and should not be used.

 Others include mixed and enterprise versions of WPA2 and WPA3, OWE, and OWE transition.
-For a full list of supported encryption types, see: encryption_modes.

 The configured encryption protocol is defined per network in the wifi-iface sections of the wireless configuration.